News

 All sub laterals that take water from the above noted laterals may/will be affected by these treatments.
 Please read the supplied material if you have land by these treatments or receive water from these canals.

 This weed control program is administered by licensed applicators under the approval from Alberta Environment & Protected Areas.
-Go to www.lnid.ca to view a detailed map of the above referenced areas and updated information.
+For a detailed map of the above referenced areas and updated information, please click here.

 No Hunting on District Property